Page in progress.

 Hemlock wooly adelgid (Adelges tsugae)

 The HWA is an aphid-like insect that attacks North American hemlocks, forming small cotton-like, wooly masses on the underside of branches.
-They have a small proboscis-like appendage for feeding which they insert into the base of the hemlock needle.
+They have a small proboscis-like appendage for feeding that they insert into the base of the hemlock needle.

 Asian longhorned beetle (Anoplophora glabripennis)

-The ALB was feeds on hardwoods like maple, birch, elm and ash.
-Infestations were found in Manhattan, Queens, Staten Island, Islip and Long Island.
-As of 2022, the Manhattan, eastern Queens, Staten Island and Islip infestations have been eradicated.
+The ALB was feeds on hardwoods like maple, birch, elm, and ash.
+Infestations were found in Manhattan, Queens, Staten Island, Islip, and Long Island.
+As of 2022, the Manhattan, eastern Queens, Staten Island, and Islip infestations have been eradicated.

 Beech bark disease

 BBD results when the beech scale insect, Cryptococcus fagisuga, attacks the bark, creating a wound.
 Two different fungi (Neonectria faginata and N. ditissima) can then invade the tree through the wound, causing bark lesions to form.
-These eventually disrupt the tree’s nutrient transport system leading to the tree’s deterioration.
+These eventually disrupt the tree’s nutrient transport system, leading to the tree’s deterioration.

 TIDAL SWAMP COMMUNITY